Prisons overcrowding crisis ‘worse than I thought’, says Starmer

 Ms Cooper previously accused the Conservatives of leaving behind a “legacy” of “chaos” and crisis in prisons as ministers reportedly decide whether to free inmates after less than half of their sentence to ease pressure on space in prisons.

+According to the Guardian, he said: “It is shocking for our country to have got into a state where we have too many prisoners and not enough prison places.

+“To a point where any government is now in a position where it has to release prisoners early.
+That is a shocking indictment.
+That is a total failure of government.”

-Newly appointed Justice Secretary Shabana Mahmood has been told the move could stop prisons running out of space within weeks, according to reports.
+Justice Secretary Shabana Mahmood has been told the move could stop prisons running out of space within weeks, reports suggest.

-An announcement on what measures are to be taken is anticipated within the coming days.

 Prison governors and union leaders have been warning for months that jails could reach capacity if no further action is taken.